 Another key parameter to consider is the overall latency of the system.
 Over 100 classifications, the mean time it took the fusion model to make its prediction was 0.24 seconds.
-Given that the model was run on an average laptop with no additional or high-end computational resources, and considering the large size of the model, an average prediction time of 0.24 seconds is quite good.
+Given that the model was run on an average laptop with no additional or high-end computational resources, and considering the size of the model, an average prediction time of 0.24 seconds is good.

 The total time to run all 100 predictions was 4.23 minutes.
-This includes capturing the frame, sending it to the computer, performing the prediction, sending the result back to the robot, and the robot confirming the movement.
-On average, the entire process for one prediction, including both communication and computation took 2.63 seconds.
+It includes capturing the frame, sending it to the computer, calculating the output, sending the result back to the robot, and the robot performing the movement.
+On average, the entire process for one prediction, including both communication and computation, took 2.63 seconds.